 Any withholding Tax on your Award will be satisfied by means of the Corporation reducing the number of shares of Stock (and associated DDEs) deliverable to you in respect of a vested Award.
 If you are an Insider at the time of income tax withholding, the Corporation will base withholding on the highest individual tax rate.
-If you are not an Insider at the time of income tax withholding, the Corporation will base withholding on the highest individual tax rate.
-If you are not an Insider at the time of accordance with procedures established by the Corporation during an election window offered by the Corporation.
+If you are not an Insider at the time of income tax withholding, the Corporation will base withholding on the highest individual tax rate, unless you elect otherwise in accordance with procedures established by the Corporation during an election window offered by the Corporation.
 If you elect a lower tax rate for withholding, then you may owe additional taxes as a result of the payment of the Award.
 The Corporation shall also have the right to (i) offset any other obligation of the Corporation to you (including but not limited to, by withholding from your salary) by an amount sufficient to satisfy the Tax withholding obligation, or (ii) require you (or your estate) to pay the Corporation an amount equal to the Tax withholding obligation.